nothke/UnityDOTSGotchas/README.md

 ## Trasfering data from entity to entity

-Lets say we want to share transfer some data from one entity to the other.
+Lets say we want to transfer some data from one entity to the other.
 First, we need to reference an entity in another entity.
 Then, you can get a `ComponentDataFromEntity<>` which is an array of component datas indexed by entity in a system using `GetComponentDataFromEntity<MyData>()`.
 You can use this to take data, pointed to by our stored Entity, from one entity to the other.

 For example, we have a component data: